blobcatz/rizzkey/CONTRIBUTING.md

 - This mode is closer to the production environment than the default mode.
 - Vite runs behind the backend (the backend will proxy Vite at /vite).
-- You can see Misskey by accessing `http://localhost:3000` (Replace `3000` with the port configured with `port` in .config/default.yml).
+- You can see rizzkey by accessing `http://localhost:3000` (Replace `3000` with the port configured with `port` in .config/default.yml).
 - To change the port of Vite, specify with `VITE_PORT` environment variable.
 - HMR may not work in some environments such as Windows.